nithinandmarina/en.github.io/_portfolio/passport.md

   subtitle: Check expiration date
   thumbnail: assets/img/travel/pasaporte.jpg
 ---
 Renew your passport if it is expired or even if it will expire soon (within 6 months after your travel date) at your nearest police station.
+This section only applies to Europeans.